Dante-Cadiz/lemon-qualitycontrol/README.md

 ![Test set confusion matrix](https://i.imgur.com/zf0CaYm.png)

 ## Unfixed Bugs
-* There are currently no unfixed bugs in this project
+* There are currently no unfixed bugs in this project.

 ## Deployment
 ### Heroku